Allen V R Stanley Secondary School of Math

 by New York City based filmmaker Jennifer Azano, created with the purpose of

-helping aspiring filmmakers of the Third World receive funding for their
+helping aspiring filmmakers of developing countries receive funding for their

 film projects, as well as guidance, support and training to assist with